mwinteringham/api-framework/README.md

 ## Setup

 Each framework has been setup using their respective package manager and there is an assumption you know how to use it.
-Simple use the package manager in each to pull down dependencies to get running.
+Simply use the package manager in each to pull down dependencies to get running.

-All frameworks have been designed to run tests against [https://github.com/mwinteringham/restful-booker](https://github.com/mwinteringham/restful-booker) so to run the tests you will need to have an instance of [restful-booker](https://github.com/mwinteringham/restful-booker) running locally.
+All frameworks have been designed to run tests against [https://restful-booker.herokuapp.com/](https://restful-booker.herokuapp.com/).
+If you would like to play with the code locally you can find it here: [https://github.com/mwinteringham/restful-booker](https://github.com/mwinteringham/restful-booker)